Linklog

 A linklog is a type of blog which is meant to act as a linked list.
-Common practice is for the post titles to link directly to an external URLs, and the content of the post includes information to complement the associated URL.
+Common practice is for the post titles to link directly to an external URL, and the content of the post includes information to complement the associated URL.

 Linklogs existed as a feature of computing systems before the internet as well.
 In distributed file systems a link log was a method of recording data in which a record is created and added to the proper log when updating a transaction.
 The format of a log record closely matches the specification of the transaction type it corresponds to.
 Link log records consisted of two parts in such a system: a set of type-independent fields, and a set of type-specific fields.
 The former set consists of pointers to the preceding and succeeding records of the log.

-In PBX systems such as AUDIX link-logs were a collection of data collecting to assist operators in maintaining the system.
+In PBX systems such as AUDIX, link-logs were a collection of data collecting to assist operators in maintaining the system.